 Commercial auto insurance.
-Commercial auto insurance protects small businesses when their vehicles (cars or trucks) are involved in a collision or are stolen, vandalized, or damaged.
+Commercial auto insurance in South Carolina protects small businesses when their vehicles (cars or trucks) are involved in a collision or are stolen, vandalized, or damaged.
 Coverage can be purchased to protect business owners from liability losses resulting from an accident.
 A commercial auto insurance policy provides funds to repair or replace the vehicle, and covers related medical expenses and third-party property damage.

 - Commercial Auto Insurance Terms To Know